 Review of existing models:

-Option 1 - Open WG model - anyone participate as an individual, not representative.
+Option 1 - Open WG model - anyone can participate as an individual, not representative.
 Not acting on behalf of anyone.
 Inclusive of what?
-Could result of unbalanced representation which is not inclusive.
+Could result in unbalanced representation which is not inclusive.
 Could this be a training ground for those that want to get actively involved?
 Need to find a way to get fresh blood in.

 Pro: everyone can be involved